top of page

 And as for me, the tree lights, warm and cozy blankets, and cuddles with my girls are possibly even more healing than the many cups of coffee and glasses of wine that I drank while trying to survive the work of the holiday season and all the emotions that arise while doing so.

 Because while some get to experience the fun with friends and family, this time of year always reminds me that my life didn’t pan out the way I thought it would.
-There’s only one child’s stocking hanging up, when I always hoped for at least one more.
+There’s only a single child’s stocking hanging up, when I always hoped for at least one more.
 Our holiday traditions are slim and we barely go out, mostly because everything costs money that we don’t have.
 We don’t host get-togethers with friends because the house isn’t really accommodating for that.
 And maybe more than anything, I struggle knowing that we aren’t traveling back to my hometown to spend Christmas with my parents, my brother, and our extended family, reminiscing about decades-long memories with our grandparents, eating the traditional holiday feast, playing board games and video games with cousins, and laughing over the silliest white elephant presents.
-I miss getting to know spend time with the newest members of our family, sadly only knowing them through my cousins’ texts and social media postings.
+I miss getting to spend time with the newest members of our family, sadly only knowing them through my cousins’ texts and social media postings.

 But one thing I’ve learned is that I can’t dwell on what I can’t do or don’t have.
 Instead, I have to focus on what I can do and what I do have.